-Turkey Beaches are best May-October,
+Turkey Beaches are best from May-October,

 though the water is still a little chilly up to June.
 Beware crowds

-They are often pebbly or hot sand so swimming shoes are useful.
+These beaches are often pebbly or hot sand so swimming shoes are useful.

 None of the beaches are worth travelling for specifically, except the first